"B2B marketing doesn't have to be boring!"

 Keeping it real with Employee Advocacy by Drift

 Drift is a marketing platform that uses chatbots and emails to create what it calls ‘conversational marketing’ experiences.
 And they’re masters of their craft.
-Much like Quickbooks, Drift doesn’t do anything outlandish with their B2B marketing efforts.
+Much like Quickbooks, Drift doesn’t do anything outlandish with its B2B marketing efforts.
 It’s just great content, produced consistently, backed up by an excellent approach to distribution and social media.

 But it’s not what Drift does that has earned it a place on this list.
 It’s how they do it.

 Drift’s marketing strategy is driven by an aggressively transparent approach that puts people at the center of the conversation.
-Hop on over to the Drift website and you’re going to see a lot of faces in their imagery.
+Hop on over to the Drift website, and you’re going to see a lot of faces in their imagery.

 Those aren’t stock photos—they’re real shots of life in the Drift office.
 Even their blog puts people at the heart of the content they produce.
 Take a look at this conversation with their CMO, for example.